atish28kumar03sahu2001/Web-Dev-Project-04/README.md

 1. Performance Benefits

-* Fast Startup:

-Traditional bundlers pre-bundle everything upfront, which can be slow for large projects.
+  * Fast Startup: Traditional bundlers pre-bundle everything upfront, which can be slow for large projects.
 Vite avoids this overhead in development.

-* Efficient Builds:

-Optimized for faster production builds using tree-shaking and code splitting.
+  * Efficient Builds: Optimized for faster production builds using tree-shaking and code splitting.

 2. Modern Tooling

-* ESM Support:

-Use the latest JavaScript features without additional configuration.
+  * ESM Support: Use the latest JavaScript features without additional configuration.

-* CSS Preprocessing:

-Easily integrate preprocessors like SASS, LESS, or PostCSS.
+  * CSS Preprocessing: Easily integrate preprocessors like SASS, LESS, or PostCSS.

-* HMR:

-See changes in real-time for both JavaScript and CSS.
+  * HMR: See changes in real-time for both JavaScript and CSS.

 3. Simple Setup

-* You can get started with minimal configuration, even for vanilla HTML/CSS/JavaScript projects.
+  * You can start with minimal configuration, even for vanilla HTML/CSS/JavaScript projects.
   * Includes support for advanced features like TypeScript and JSX out of the box.

 4. Flexible Development

   * Works well with single-page and multi-page applications.
   * Handles static assets like images and fonts seamlessly.

 5. Community and Ecosystem

   * Backed by the Vue.js creator (Evan You) and has a growing ecosystem.
   * Compatible with popular libraries and tools.

 ## How To Use Vite For Project